steph-inners/steph-inners.github.io/index.md

 —- Paul Klee

+> “You’re going to ruin paintings.
+Full stop.
+Get used to it.
+Embrace the failures and give successes a nod, but understand the ruined paintings are the real teachers.
+They bite like the serpent but the lesson is to look for where you went wrong and try to correct that.
+Don’t coddle your work.
+Don’t be tentative.
+Make your marks and *learn.*”

+—- Iain Stewart, artist and author of *En Plein Air: Light & Color*

 > “Drawing is my favorite way to see”

 —- An Instagram artist whose name I unfortunately can’t recall